-\$295,120 has been allocated towards the Dry Park Development Program and Reticulated Park Development Program. \$195,000 is planned to be spent on foreshore development and natural areas management with the objective of developing and protecting natural areas.
+\$295,120 is planned to be spent on the Dry Park Development Program and Reticulated Park Development Program. \$195,000 is planned to be spent on foreshore development and natural areas management with the objective of developing and protecting natural areas.
 The projects are planned in multiple suburbs throughout the City.

-The priorities for this Program have been developed in close liaison with the Conservation Advisory Council, which has representation from various volunteer groups within the City.
+The priorities for this Program have been developed in close liaison with the Conservation Advisory Committee, which has representation from various volunteer groups within the City.
 The volunteer groups contribute significant time in maintaining natural areas in addition to the City's projects.